How Proper Task Flow Can Help You Avoid Collaboration CollapseCameron ConawayLast Updated: February 4, 2016

 Certainly, we find much to applaud in these developments.
 However, when consumption of a valuable resource spikes that dramatically, it should also give us pause.
 Consider a typical week in your own organization.
 How much time do people spend in meetings, on the phone, and responding to e-mails?
 At many companies the proportion hovers around 80%, leaving employees little time for all the critical work they must complete on their own.
 Performance suffers as they are buried under an avalanche of requests for input or advice, access to resources, or attendance at a meeting.
 They take assignments home, and soon, according to a large body of evidence on stress, burnout and turnover become real risks.”

-The researchers at once acknowledge the importance of collaboration while questioning the relationship dynamics of having too much of it, all while lending scientific credence to the "critical work [employees] must complete on their own."
-The piece also addresses how collaborative work is often lopsided in companies because those more willing naturally take it on (and receive requests to do so), and how women (due to the caregiver stereotype) tend to bear more of the burden.
+The researchers at once acknowledge the importance of collaboration while questioning the relationship dynamics of having too much of it, all while lending scientific credence to the “critical work [employees] must complete on their own.”
+The piece also addresses how collaborative work and task flow is often lopsided in companies because those more willing naturally take it on (and receive requests to do so), and how women (due to the caregiver stereotype) tend to bear more of the burden.

 Signs of collaboration collapse to look for